-Major donations from Calgary based artists Jim and Marion Nicoll, during their days of productivity, and from their estate increased the holdings by over 400 artworks.
-They were instrumental in the development of the Alberta art scene and influenced and mentored numerous artists who became key players in the province.
+Major donations from Calgary based artists James (Jim) and Marion Nicoll, during their days of productivity, and from their estate, increased the holdings by more than 400 artworks.
+They were considered instrumental in the development of the Alberta art scene, and influenced and mentored numerous artists who became key players in the province.

 Unknown, James and Marion Nicoll, n.d., silver gelatin on paper

-Their artistic styles were polar opposites with James focused on a traditional academic approach...
+Their artistic styles were polar opposites!
+Jim focused on a traditional academic approach...